About Aimée Senise Conners

 In 2011, after 15 years of teaching yoga, I felt I was ready to lead teach my first teacher training.
 It was a break-through moment in my Yoga path when I realized one of my truest strengths is teaching others to teach.
 I will be forever grateful to Randi Lattimore for the opportunity and the partnership she’s offered me throughout that journey of becoming a teacher trainer.
 I am currently involved in the teacher training programs at Midtown Athletic Club & Tru Yoga, and have guest taught in past teacher trainings in the Rochester area over the years.

-These last few years have held other fun accomplishments: a 2nd annual Yoga Rave at the Harro East ballroom with over 200 attendees, I gave my first TED talk, and taught my first national workshops at Wanderlust Festival and the Kripalu Center.
+This last decade has held other fun accomplishments: a 2nd annual Yoga Rave at the Harro East ballroom with over 200 attendees, I gave my first TED talk, and taught my first national workshops at Wanderlust Festival, VT, and the Kripalu Center.